 Brown the buffalo meat in a large pot.

-Stir in 2-3 TBL of chili powder, testing as you go to ensure you achieve the right level of spiciness for your taste.
+Slowly stir in 1-3 tablespoons of chili powder, tasting as you go to ensure you achieve the right level of spiciness for your taste.

-Serve buffalo chili immediately with shredded cheese of choice and a dollop of raw soured cream on top if desired.
+Serve buffalo chili immediately with shredded cheese of choice and a dollop of sour cream on top if desired.

 Be sure to refrigerate any buffalo chili leftovers if you have any!

-Love this buffalo chili recipe?
-Try this other variation on an old fave: lacto-fermented Sloppy Joes.
+Love this chili recipe?
+Try this other variation on an old fave: fermented Sloppy Joe sandwiches.